codefresh-io/docs.codefresh.io/_docs/enterprise/ent-account-mng.md

   max-width="100%"
     %}

-Codefresh also allow you to edit the account limit configurations after the creation of an account so you aren’t locked to the limits you set initially and can always be flexible according to your teams usage.
+Codefresh also allow you to edit the account limit configurations after the creation of an account so you aren’t locked to the limits you set initially and can always be flexible according to your team's usage.

 {% include image.html
   lightbox="true"